rtakeshi/latam-challenge/README.md

 5. data-exploration

+**Disclaimer**: This README.md file will be edited and committed outside of GitFlow.
+I will edit it whenever necessary to provide a clearer explanation of my solution.

+## Infra

+Using Terraform, i provisioned and created Google Cloud Storage to receive staging data.

+### Google Cloud Storage

+My Google Cloud Storage bucket, named 'latam-challenge-rtkseo-bucket,' will contain two folders:

+'staging': This folder will contain the staging data quality dataset used for solving the questions.

+'test': This folder will hold test data related to staging data quality to implement Test-Driven Development (TDD).

+The 'allUsers' permission will be granted via the Cloud Console to prevent Terraform from creating public storage by default."

+**Future improvements**:

+1. Declaring Cloud Build Trigger as Infrastructure as Code (IaC).
+2. Provisioning and creating a Cloud Run instance to receive the built container from the Artifact Registry.
+3. While using a public Google Cloud Storage instance may be acceptable for development and non-sensitive data, it's important to emphasize that security configurations are vital in production environments.
+Proper IAM permissions, network security, and data access controls are critical to protect sensitive data and ensure compliance with security standards.

+**Difficulties**: It was hard to configure my container to use correctly hadoop file system connectors for GCS; i decided to copy my staging data to local container to continue my development

 ## Build - CI Pipeline for Artifact Registry

 A CI pipeline was created via the Google Cloud Platform Console.